-The approach typical for staffing companies is to use an internal IT consultant.
-Recruiters typically pay the consultant for a short amount of time—perhaps an hour.
-Generally, this is a “do me a favor, could you check out this candidate” type of situation.
-While the consultant generally has sufficient IT knowledge, interviews likely don’t have a common structure, there’s no guarantee that the interview process is legally compliant, and there’s no common scoring or reporting system.
+The typical approach for staffing companies is the use of an internal IT consultant or employee as a technical interviewer.
+The consultant is paid for a short amount of time—perhaps an hour or 30 minutes of their time.
+In some cases, a nominal gift card is shared instead of full compensation for the tech person’s expertise.
+While many firms have formalized this tech interview functionally, generally this is a “do me a favor, check out this candidate” type of situation.
+While the consultant generally has sufficient IT knowledge, interviewers may not be a role/stack match to the job and/or technologies required, there’s no guarantee that the interview process is legally compliant, and there’s no common scoring or reporting system.

-The approach most often used by direct-hire companies like financial institutions is to establish a technical interview committee for each new open IT position.
-Typically, it’s composed of three IT team members who will work with the person once hired.
-While committees usually do prep, ask questions together and vote together, the members often aren’t trained in doing technical interviews.
+The approach most often used by direct-hire companies like financial institutions is to establish a technical interview panel for each new open IT position.
+Most panels are composed of three technical team members who likely will work with the person once hired.
+While committees usually do prep, ask questions together, and vote together, the members often aren’t trained in doing technical interviews.
 Even if they are, there’s another major flaw: they’re making a decision about whom they want to work with.
 That creates bias, as people tend to want to work with people like themselves, which isn’t conducive for increasing diversity.

-When you outsource your technical interviews, they are performed by an external IT pro with technical interviewing expertise who uses best practices, so candidates’ skills are appropriately compared and compliance is ensured.
+When you outsource technical interviews, they are performed by an external IT professional with the technical skill set required in the role, paired with an intimate understanding of how their actions impact candidate experience and interview compliance.
 Meanwhile, the external IT pro is only concerned with who can best do the job, instead of who might be fun to work with.
 The result: a proper, extensive interview is conducted, and bias is minimized.

 It’s important to get technical interviews for candidates—especially top candidates—scheduled quickly.
 The best technical interview solution providers, often within 24 hours, can schedule a technical interview, conduct it and provide results in the form of a detailed candidate report.

 Our research shows that it often takes a week or more for recruiters to schedule interviews with internal IT consultants, which delays getting feedback on the candidate.
-Combine candidate expectations for hiring decisions in 1 week or less as documented by Robert Half with Glass door’s findings of time to hire in the IT sector ranging from 12-35 days and your best candidates very well could accept another offer before you have the facts needed to make interviewing or hiring decision based on technical skills.
-Especially considering that IT professionals in high demand receive four to six job offers per week, according to Paul McDonald, Senior Executive Director at Robert Half.
+Combine candidate expectations for hiring decisions as if it were a buying experience not a hiring process with LinkedIn’s findings of time to hire in the IT sector at 44 days and your best candidates could very well accept another offer before you have the facts needed to make a next round decision based.
+Especially considering that IT professionals in high demand are more apt to receive multiple job offers simultaneously, according to Paul McDonald, Senior Executive Director at Robert Half.

 In short, outsourcing technical interviews helps you minimize time to fill and time to hire while ensuring new hires have technical fit—a recipe for building and maintaining a top-caliber IT department.

-Whether you’re looking to improve client retention by delivering high-quality candidates to the hiring manager on a consistent basis or you’re fed up with losing the most qualified candidates to offers from other companies, leveraging outsourced technical interviews makes financial sense.
+Whether you’re looking to improve client retention by delivering high-quality candidates to the hiring manager on a consistent basis or you’re fed up with recruiting metrics outside of the norm, leveraging outsourced technical interviews makes financial sense.

 Internal costs for technical interviews can add up surprisingly quickly.
-Assuming you have a team of three IT pros interviewing three candidates at the cost of $50 per hour, you see a minimum cost of $900 (even if they are on salary, there’s the added cost of lost productivity).
-Here’s how the math works:
+Assuming you have a team of three IT pros interviewing three candidates at a minimal cost of $50 per hour, you’ll absorb a minimum soft-cost of $900 Here’s how the math works:

 The more growth or turnover in your department the more interviews and the costs can quickly escalate.
-A technical interview partner, meanwhile, can conduct interviews at around one-third the cost while reducing your company’s exposure for mistakes made by untrained interviewers.
+A technical interview partner, meanwhile, conducts interviews at around one-third of the cost while reducing your company’s exposure for mistakes made by untrained interviewers.